golang-design/clipboard/README.md

 }
 ```

-You can ignore the reutrning channel if you don't need this type of
+You can ignore the returning channel if you don't need this type of
 notification.
 Furthermore, when you need more than just knowing whether
 clipboard data is changed, use the watcher API: